AnnotationPortal/DatathonandHackathon.github.io/guides/create__X_dataset.md

 ## 7. Further Notes

-- You may work in pairs or small teams
+- You will work and collaborate in small teams up to 4—5 members
 - Be consistent: only collect tweets containing the **exact keywords or hashtags**
-- Avoid replies or retweets unless directly relevant
+- Avoid collecting identical content, e.g. retweets.
+Although retweets are generally not excluded, duplicates of this content type should not appear multiple times within the dataset.

 ---